26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Location: Near Sichling-Dhankar Gompa, Dhankhar, Spiti district, Lahaul & Spiti

 How to reach Dhankar Lake: If you’re in or around Kaza, it is quite easy to reach Dhankar Lake, one of the most peaceful places to visit in Spiti Valley.
-The trek to the lake initiates from Dhankar Monastery which is 32 km away from Kaza and 31 km away from Tabo.
-Both the routes also include a short drive of 8 km over a diversion mud road from Shichilling in order to reach the village of Dhankar.
+The trek to the lake begins from Dhankar Monastery which is 32 km away from Kaza and 31 km away from Tabo.
+Both routes also include a short drive of 8 km over a diversion mud road from Shichilling in order to reach the village of Dhankar.
+So, plan your itinerary accordingly and see which are the best places to visit in Spiti Valley.

 Things to do in Dhankar Lake: Trekking, photography, indulging in a ‘digital detox’ sitting on the banks of the lake